Shop Whole HomeIndoor Air QualityAir Purifiers

 Until I see third party testing of PM 2.5 reduction by moss, I consider moss purifiers a form of healthwashing.
 They may be pretty, and certainly aren’t doing harm, but aren’t protecting you from dangerous particles, either.

-Do water air purifiers work?
+Are water air purifiers worth it?

 No. These are a gimmick.
 Until I see third party testing showing that PM 2.5 can be captured effectively by water, I consider these a form of healthwashing.
 They aren’t protecting you from dangerous particles.